Data Protection Defence

 Laura Irvine is a Solicitor Advocate and along with BTO Partner Paul Motion represented Scottish Borders Council at the successful appeal against the civil monetary penalty of £250,000 imposed following a DPA breach.
 As a criminal lawyer, Laura’s view is that these substantial fines should in fact be seen as criminal in nature and has written on this subject – Data Protection Monetary Penalties: Absolutely Criminal?
 Laura has continued to advise clients in relation to data breaches and also has experience of advising public and private bodies in relation to subject access requests, freedom of information requests and general data protection issues.

-To discuss your data control/protection issues, please contact Paul Motion, Laura Irvine or Lindsay Urquhart on T: 0131 222 2939 E: email@example.com
+To discuss your data control/protection issues, please contact Paul Motion or Laura Irvine on T: 0131 222 2939 E: firstname.lastname@example.org

 - Subject Access Requests